NavBernal/CCNA/Day 3 - OSI Model & TCP-IP Suite.md

 - Both the **encapsulation** and **de-encapsulation** processes are examples of **adjacent-layer interaction**, which is interaction between the different layers of the OSI model
 ![](attachments/72f518d929442a293b084f8f588da0d7.png)
 - However, the communication between the application layers of the two different system is called **same-layer interaction**
-- This **same-layer interaction** between applications layers is what allows the application layer to perform its functions of identifying communication partners, synchronizing communications, etc.
+- This **same-layer interaction** between application layers is what allows the application layer to perform its functions of identifying communication partners, synchronizing communications, etc.
 ### Layer 6 - Presentation Layer
 - Data in the application layer is in 'application format'
-- It needs to be 'trnslated' to a different format to be sent over the network
+- It needs to be 'translated' to a different format to be sent over the network
 - The **Presentation** Layer's job is to translate between application and network formats
 - For example, encryption of data as it is sent, and decryption of data as it is received
 - Also translates between different Application-Layer formats to ensure that the data is in a format the receiving host can understand
 - All you really need to know is that **the presentation layer translates data into the appropriate formation**
 ### Layer 5 - Session Layer
-- Controls dialogs dialogs (sessions) between communicating hosts
+- Controls dialogs (sessions) between communicating hosts
 - Establishes, manages, and terminates connections between the local application (your web browser) and the remote application (YouTube)
 ### OSI Model - The Upper Layers
 - Network engineers don't usually work with the top 3 layers